Finally Revealed, the Science That’s Been Hidden and Distorted for Generations

 In writing Fat for Fuel, space limitations prevented me from going into all the detail you need for cyclical ketogenesis or any dietary plan you’re following.
 The right fats are essential for health.

 Superfuel: Ketogenic Keys to Unlock the Secrets of Good Fats, Bad Fats, and Great Health, co-authored with Dr. James DiNicolantonio, is intended to fill that gap.
+Dr. DiNicolantonio wrote the groundbreaking book The Salt Fix, which shows how the experts got it wrong about salt.

 You need the solid science about dietary fats to see clearly through the murky waters that many well-intentioned but confused public health authorities, physicians, and journalists have churned up over the past two generations.